shugoal/wk-shu/README.md

+GitHub Actions scheduled workflow

+Scheduled workflows are disabled automatically after 60 days of repository inactivity.
+Learn more about disabling and enabling workflows.

+You can re-enable Run Data Sync on the workflows page.

 ## note1: use v2.0 need change vercel setting from Gatsby to Vite  怎么总说我没有启用？

 ## note2: 2023.09.26 garmin need secret_string(and in Actions) get `python run_page/garmin_sync.py ${secret_string}` if cn `python run_page/garmin_sync.py ${secret_string} --is-cn`